Munene-brian/kyoskbackendApi/README.md

 ---

 ## 3. CI/CD Pipeline with GitHub Actions
+- The GitAction Pipeline are triggered on push to main and push the image to Dockerhub registry
 ### Overview
 The CI/CD pipeline automates the process of building, testing, and deploying the application.
 The pipeline includes the following steps: